tudelft3d/website/education/msctopics/index.md

 - - -

-## Improving building meshes for computational fluid dynamics using machine learning.
+## Optimizing building mesh designs for computational fluid dynamics using machine learning.

 Since one of the major burdens when performing computational fluid dynamic simulations (CFD) is to set up a good mesh, improving the current capabilities to mesh automatically complex geometries would have a large impact for the computational fluid dynamics community.
 This task becomes really essential when geometries are complex, such as high resolution level of detail buildings, and severals hundreds of simulations need to be run to quantify uncertainties.

 In this MSc thesis we will apply the automatic meshers available in OpenFOAM (SnappyHexMesh and cfMesh) and combined them with machine learning techniques to improve current mesh set-ups.
+We will start by simplified geometries with low level of detail, and increase progressively details.
 The results can potentially help us reducing the amount of time spent designing our city mesh, and thus allow us to perform faster analysis.

 If you work on this topic, you can expect to learn about mesh generation aligned with CFD best practice guidelines, set-ups and flow simulations.
 Programming experience and interest is an advantage for this topic.
 Your work will require to implement source code for the analysis of the set-ups (in C++ or Python).